 JAGS does not have its own graphical user interface (GUI) and is designed to be run from R. Mostly we use the

 jags function in Ken Kellner’s

 jagsUI package to do this.
+We often use the

 We run MCMC chains in parallel for all except the simplest models.
 In our code we specify 3 chains, since all recent computers have at least 4 cores.
 To check, run

 parallel::detectCores().
 (This returns the number of logical cores, which is generally twice the number of physical cores thanks to hyperthreading.
 References to “cores” in the tutorial mean logical cores.)
 If your computer has more cores – and most laptops on sale now have 8 – you may want to increase the number of chains and reduce the number of iterations per chain.

 We try to use core R functions as far as possible and minimise the number of third-party packages used.
 We don’t use pipes (the

 magrittr package) as we think it’s important to inspect and check the calculation at each step.

 We started off using the Google style guide for R, but that’s no longer on the Google web site and its offspring are more complex.
 So we did our own “essential style guide“.